nbooker99/lab-10-slr-course-evals/lab-10.md

 ## Exercise 8

-> What is the Rsquared value of this model?
-Interpret it in context: how
+> What is the R-squared value of this model?
+Interpret it in context:
-> much of the variation in evaluation scores is explained by beauty
+> how much of the variation in evaluation scores is explained by beauty
 > ratings?

-The adjusted Rsquared in this model is .03.
+The adjusted R-squared in this model is .03.
 It indicates that beauty ratings explain 3% of variation in evaluation scores.

 # Part 3: Linear regression with a categorical predictor